seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### Create Report

-We now have everything we need to generate our first report (geoprocessing function + report component).
+We now have everything we need to generate our first report using the `create:report` command.
 This command asks you to choose one of your unused metric groups, and then it:

 - Creates a new geoprocessing function in `src/functions`
 - Creates an accompanying smoke test file